elk-audio/elk-docs/embedded/building_plugins_for_elk.md

 There is an example plugin that can be compiled with the provided toolchain under *work/vst3-template*, that also includes examples for communication between RT and non-RT threads using atomic-based lockless FIFOs.

-After cross-compilation, ensure that the folder under *"plugin.vst3/Contents"* is named **aarch64-linux**, not *arm64-linux*, or the plugin will not work on the Elk-Pi - rename it yourself if needed.
+After cross-compilation, ensure that the folder under *"plugin.vst3/Contents"* is named correctly, it should be named according your target Elk device architecture and not a general **arm64-linux**.
+For the Raspberri Pi 4 image the correct architecture should be **aarch64-linux**, not *arm64-linux*, or the plugin will not work on the Elk-Pi - rename it yourself if needed.

 ## VST Plugins Using JUCE

-Most developers use a cross-platform framework like JUCE for generating multiple versions of their plugins for various OSes / formats.
+Most developers use a cross-platform framework for generating multiple versions of their plugins for various OSes / formats.
+JUCE being the most popular one by a large margin.

 JUCE actively supports Linux as a build target, so if you don't use any other third-party libraries incompatible with Linux, it should be straightforward to compile your plugins for Elk.